sonos/tract/README.md

-Note: files in the `onnx/protos` directory are copied from the [ONNX](https://github.com/onnx/onnx) project and are not covered by the following licence statement.
+Note: files in the `onnx/protos` directory are copied from the [ONNX](https://github.com/onnx/onnx) project and are not covered by the following license statement.

 ## Apache 2.0/MIT